ddsolvation/ddX/docs/run.md

 **Example of an input file:**
 ```
 ''          !
-Name of log-file for additional information
+Name of log-file for convergence history of the solvers
 1           !
 Number of OpenMP cores to be used
 1           !
 Specification of the model: 1 for COSMO, 2 for PCM and 3 for LPB
 7           !
 Maximal degree of modeling spherical harmonics